cs544-wisc/f23/p4/README.md

 166.8 M  166.8 M  hdfs://main:9000/single.csv
 ```

 The first columns show the logical and physical sizes.
-The two CSVs contain the same data, so the have the same logical sizes.
-Note the difference in physical size due to replication, though.
+The two CSVs
+contain the same data, so the have the same logical sizes.
+Note the

-After confirming your replication settings, run cell 1.5 to check your blocksizes.
-The block sizes are returned in bytes and should be equal to 1MB.
+difference in physical size due to replication, though.

 ## Part 2: Block Locations

-If you correctly configured the block size, single.csv should have 167 blocks, some of which will be stored on each of your two Datanodes.
-Your job is to write some Python code to count how many blocks are stored on each worker by using the webhdfs interface.
+If you correctly configured the block size, single.csv should have 167
+blocks, some of which will be stored on each of your two
+Datanodes.
+Your job is to write some Python code to count how many
+blocks are stored on each worker by using the webhdfs interface.

 Read about the `OPEN` call here:
 https://hadoop.apache.org/docs/r1.0.4/webhdfs.html#OPEN.